-The modern day metal roofs, that have been manufactured by following the highest quality standards, aren't worse than any other roof material.
+The modern-day metal roofs, which have been manufactured by following the highest quality standards, aren't worse than any other roof material.
 It's also extremely easy and fast to install as the material comes as up to 10 m2 plates.
 I'm sure that most construction workers also like the fact that it doesn't require a full wood purlin.

 So if your house needs a new roof, then metal is the way to go.
 They come in different colors and finish types.
 Not to mention a whole selection of different profile types.
 There's something for everyone.

 Choose the Right Tools